SpeerJ/weather_app/README.md

 This is a code challenge.
 A Ruby on Rails 8 and OpenMeteo based weather app.

-Enter your city, choose from the list of possible matches and get your weather.
+Enter your city and choose from the list of possible matches to get your forecast.

 https://github.com/user-attachments/assets/3c35a9ef-4a67-4809-83c5-fe257dc6f791

-## Technical Details and Design considerations
+## Technical Details and Design Considerations

 This app uses the OpenMeteo API through the open-meteo gem. weather_repository.rb is responsible for calling the API and handling any errors.
 WeatherRepository is a module.
 I chose a module over a singleton because, due to the API gem's design, no state needs to be persisted between calls.
 It also could have been a simple object instantiated on need.
 The advantage of that approach is that the decoupling provided made testing easier.
 However, using VCR for integration tests allows for rapid integration tests.
 Ultimately, I determined that a module was perfectly adequate.